UmarEhsan/NextJs/README.md

 getStaticProps runs at build time in production, and… Inside the function, you can fetch external data and send it as props to the page.

+ <b>getStaticProps</b>
+ runs only on the server-side.
+It will never run on the client-side.
+It won’t even be included in the JS bundle for the browser.
+That means you can write code such as direct database queries without them being sent to browsers.

+Development vs. Production
+In development (npm run dev or yarn dev), getStaticProps runs on every request.
+In production, getStaticProps runs at build time.
+Because it’s meant to be run at build time, you won’t be able to use data that’s only available during request time, such as query parameters or HTTP headers.